Meiss Ej Jabal: Modern era

-On October 1, 2024, the IDF destroyed 91 Hezbollah targets in Mais al-Jabal, including 13 lookout posts and various weapons, with tunnels measuring nearly 12 meters deep and located just 30 meters from the Blue Line.
-On April 4, 2025, in a mass funeral ceremony, a civilian and 51 Hezbollah fighters killed during the conflict where buried in the village.
+Images taken by the Associated Press on 12 and 15 April 2026 in Mays al-Jabal showed excavators used by the IDF flattened houses, "as well as Hyundai, Caterpillar and Komatsu excavators actively destroying homes".

 Demographics

-In 2014 Muslims made up 99.58% of registered voters in Mais al-Jabal.
+In 2014, Muslims made up 99.58% of registered voters in Meiss Ej Jabal.
 98.33% of the voters were Shiite Muslims.

 Shrine

 The village holds a Shia shrine for the prophet's companion Abu Dharr.
 Another Shia shrine to Abu Dharr is located in Sarepta.
 The village also contains a husayniyya.